crustio/crust-wiki/website/translated_docs/zh-CN/build-101.md

     - All Ethereum-compatible chains: Polygon, Moonriver, BSC, ...
     - All substrate-compatible chains: Polkadot, Kusama, Acala, Clover, ...
     - Others: Elrond, Solana, Flow, and Near

+If you are using [Cloud3 W3Bucket](https://docs.cloud3.cc/w3bucket/aboutnft) on ethereum mainnet, check the [LINK](https://docs.cloud3.cc/w3bucket/uploadfile) to learn how to call Cloud3 storage API with [W3Auth Token](https://docs.cloud3.cc/w3auth).

 After you "told" Crust storage nodes, they're starting pulling the file through the IPFS network.
 After a few minutes, you can [query the file's storage status on-chain](https://apps.crust.network/?rpc=wss%3A%2F%2Frpc.crust.network#/chainstate):